wgyzhnjq/fast_io/readme.md

 fast_io is a new C++20 library for extremely fast input/output and aims to replace iostream and cstdio.
 It is header-only (module only in the future) for easy inclusion in your project.
 It requires a capable C++20 compiler supporting concepts.

 ## Compiler Support
-- VS 16.3
-- Clang 10.0
-- GCC 10
+- GCC 11.
+You can download the latest GCC compiler for windows here. https://bitbucket.org/ejsvifq_mabmip/mingw-gcc/src/master/ For Linux, you can watch this video to help you install the latest GCC easily. https://www.youtube.com/watch?v=qFToZjo2x24
+- VS 19.26
+- No Clang since Clang has not yet correctly support Concepts

 ## Platform Support
 - Windows
 - Linux
-- MacOS
-- Android

 ## Design Goal

+Replace stdio.h and iostream

 ### Fast.

-As close to system call as possible.
+- As close to system call as possible.
 - Locale support optional
 - Zero copy IO